p2panda/handbook/website/docs/specification/networking/queries.md

     - the operation is linked to the entry with a correct payload hash and size
   - the node should persist the entry and operation and make it available to other nodes via [replication][replication]
   - the node may [materialise][reduction] the document this new operation belongs to, resulting in a new document view
-- returns entry arguments required for publishing the next entry for the same document, similar to `nextEntryArgs`
+- returns entry arguments required for publishing the next entry for the same document, similar to `nextArgs`
 - returns an error
   - when the bamboo log, signature or document integrity could not be verified, the operation was malformed or schema not fullfilled
   - when the node is unable to persist the entry and operation at the moment